Photo Gallery: Eclectic Contemporary Home

 This vignette in the living room provides a mix of textures and styles: wooden African sculptures and a hide-covered stool inject exotic flavour, while a contemporary hit comes from the acrylic console table.

-Connie lit this family room with a modern Moooi pendant to contrast with the traditional coffered ceiling.
-Betsy acquired the aged Kazak tribal rugs for a steal at an auction, then layered six of the rugs on the ground in the family room.
+Designer Connie Braemer lit this family room with a modern Moooi pendant to contrast with the traditional coffered ceiling.
+The homeowner, Betsy Aziz, acquired the aged Kazak tribal rugs for a steal at an auction, then layered six of the rugs on the ground in the family room.
 The fireplace was covered in hammered tile in a stacked pattern — a more cost-efficient alternative to one large stone slab.

 Connie designed the four-poster bed in the principal bedroom.
 Pattern and colour are evident throughout: chartreuse chests, vibrant art, and the suzani covering the back of the sofa.